mdaz78/twitch-tv-app/README.md

 ![ScreenShot of the Twitch Tv App](/assets/screenshot.png)

 ### Live Implementation
-Check out the live version of the code [here](https://twitch-tv-zafar.surge.sh/)
+Check out the live version of the code on surge [here](https://twitch-tv-zafar.surge.sh/)